zainnadeem/swift-optionals-readme-ios-0616/README.md

     print("petName is still an Optional! \(petName)") }

-// prints "My friend's pet is Scooter 🐢"
+// prints "My friend's pet is Scooter"
 // prints "petName is still an Optional!
-Optional("Scooter 🐢")"
+Optional("Scooter")"
 ```

 Note that when you _bind_ the unwrapped value of `petName` to a different name, `petName` will still refer to the original `Optional` value.
 (That's why Swift programmers will often bind the unwrapped `Optional` value to a constant of the same name, to avoid using the wrong constant or variable name in the if statement.)

-Try commenting out the second line of your playground (`petName = "Scooter 🐢"`) and see what gets printed now.
+Try commenting out the second line of your playground (`petName = "Scooter"`) and see what gets printed now.

 Another thing to note: When unwrapping `Optional`s, you don't _need_ to have an else branch in your if statement.
 If the `Optional` is `nil` and you didn't write an else branch, nothing will happen.
 Sometimes you want to do nothing, and sometimes you want to do something different if the `Optional` is nil.
 Either way, Swift forces you to deal with `nil` values.